 Archaeology and archaeological understanding can be a critical bridge to facilitate reconciliation with the Indigenous communities of this land.
 Archaeology should be a collaboration with Indigenous communities.
 Meaningful consultation and engagement with descendant communities should be common practice.
 It is also essential that non-Indigenous communities learn about this land’s past so that land acknowledgements are statements of undeniable truths which incorporate an awareness of the past and the paths that led to current realities.
 Only then will we stand shoulder to shoulder with shared understanding and respect as our bond.

-In suggesting the twin themes of Origins and Growth we wish to invite session and workshop proposals which give cause to pause and evaluate the roads we have collectively travelled as an organization, as a profession, and as a discipline in our privileged access to the past, while simultaneously exploring the potential for growth in the future of the discipline.
-Rather than having a theme which restricts contributions to the symposium, we envision the dual themes stimulating thought and discussion around their interplay and contribution to the discipline and Ontario archaeology.
-We eagerly await your suggestions.
+In suggesting the twin themes of Origins and Growth we hope to cause members to pause and evaluate the roads we have collectively travelled as an organization, as a profession, and as a discipline in our privileged access to the past, while simultaneously exploring the potential for growth in the future of the discipline.
+We envision the dual themes generating thought and discussion around their interplay and contribution to the discipline and Ontario archaeology.

 2021 Programme Chair